 Note that IP addresses that begin with "192.168" are referred to as private IP addresses.
 Devices configured with a private IP address are not directly accessible from a public network.
-For example, you would not be able to ping a device with a private IP address from an outside Internet connection.
+For example, you cannot ping a device with a private IP address from an outside Internet connection.
 If your application requires sending data over a public network, such as the Internet, your NPort 6000 will need a valid public IP address, which can be leased from a local ISP.